Sakar/lineobj-importer/README.md

 ![Prefab](/examples/readme/final-prefab.jpg?raw=true "Prefab")

 ### Usage
-1. Place [LineobjImporter.cs](examples/basic-usage/Assets/LineobjImporter.cs) anywhere in your Unity project.
+1. Place [LineobjImporter.cs](LineobjImporter.cs) anywhere in your Unity project.
 2. Export model as `.obj` from Blender with these settings:

     ![Blender export settings](/examples/readme/blender-export-settings.jpg?raw=true "Blender export settings")

-    The most important thing is to uncheck `Triangulate Faces`.
+    The most important thing is to check `Triangulate Faces`.
 The importer will not work if you don't triangulate the faces.
 Other settings like `Include UVs`, `Write Materials`, or `Write Normals` can be turned on, but this importer will ignore these settings.

 3. Rename the file extension from `.obj` to `.lineobj`